 Victor and Candace rely on Gagne’s “Nine Events” because Gagne purposefully related each event to identified internal learning processes.
 He sequenced his events of instruction to coincide with a sequence of internal conditions of the learner that have been shown to enhance learning.

 As Victor and Candace develop each lesson, they are careful to place enabling learning objectives into the lesson in a way that is consistent with Gagne’s sequence and to move from the simple to the complex.
-They double check to make sure that each ELO supports the ELO above it.
-In doing so, they parallel Bloom’s cognitive processing model, moving from lower levels cognitive functions (e.g., remembering, understanding) to progressively higher levels of cognitive functioning (e.g., applying, analyzing, evaluating and creating).
+They double-check to make sure that each ELO supports the ELO above it.
+In doing so, they parallel Bloom’s cognitive processing model, moving from lower-level cognitive functions (e.g., remembering, understanding) to progressively higher levels of cognitive functioning (e.g., applying, analyzing, evaluating and creating).

 Instructional methods are the next thing that Candace and Victor address.
 They know that instructional methods because effective methods support learner acquisition of the knowledge and skills stipulated by the objectives and measured by the selected assessment methods.

-Victor and Candace know that while there is an abundance of instructional methods from which to choose.
+Victor and Candace know that there is an abundance of instructional methods from which to choose.
 In particular, they consider the following methods in the development of their instructional strategy:

 Lecture